-Choosing a training or education provider
+Choosing a provider

 - English Language Intensive Courses for Overseas Students (ELICOS) providers.